DhanuWahyuni52/DhanuWahyuni52/notes/reflections.md

 This repo is a great starting point for showcasing personal projects.
 Consider adding a `README.md` with a project overview, technologies used, and installation instructions for each project.

+Consider adding a `CONTRIBUTING.md` file to outline guidelines for potential contributors.

+Explore adding unit tests for key functionalities to ensure code stability and robustness.